waitinfuture/odps/intl.en-US/User Guide/Common commands/Project operations.md

 The returned data is the data in my\_project2, not the initial data of test\_src in my\_project.

-MaxCompute does not support commands to create or delete projects.
-You can use the MaxCompute console for additional configurations and operations as needed.
+MaxCompute does not support commands to create or delete workspce.
+You can use the MaxCompute console for additional configurations and operations as needed.For details, see [project list](../../../../../reseller.en-US/User Guide/Workbench/Workspace list.md#)

 ## SetProject {#section_pyt_mff_vdb .section}